PerseusArkouda/bash-scripts/README.md

 memuse - Script to display the memory usage of each running ARK Server.

-moddownloader - Script to download mods directly from Steam's workshop with steamcmd.

-modunpacker - Script to install mods directly from Steam's installation dir to the server/game.

 checksmart - Script to check disks with SMART capability for health status.

 checkforddos - Script to create a graph of incoming connection to help determine if you are under DDOS attacks.